US STOCKS-S&P 500 ends down, but off day's low after Cyprus vote

 NEW YORK, March 19 The S&P 500 fell for a third day on Tuesday but pared losses late in the day after the parliament of Cyprus rejected a proposed tax on bank deposits.

-The proposed tax on savings in banks had been a condition of a European bailout.
-When the Cypriot parliament rejected the tax, the decision eased worries that savers will begin withdrawing funds.
+Rejection of the tax, which was a condition of a European bailout, eased worries that savers will begin withdrawing funds.
 At the same time, it left efforts to rescue the country - the latest casualty of the euro-zone debt crisis - up in the air.

 "Regardless of the vote in Cyprus, we still have the problem.
 No one knows: 'What is the Cypriot financial restructuring going to look like?'" sad Nicholas Colas, chief market strategist at the ConvergEx Group, in New York.